sonu2k1/Emittr-Assignment-Exploading-Kittens-Game/README.md

 npm -v
 ```

-To confirm that you have MongoDB installed you can run this command in your terminal:
+To confirm that you have Redis installed you can run this command in your terminal:

 ```
-redis -v
+redis-server --v
 ```